Incorporation (linguistics): Oneida

-In the Oneida language (an Iroquoian language spoken in Southern Ontario and Wisconsin), one finds classifier noun incorporation, in which a generic noun acting as a direct object can be incorporated into a verb, but a more specific direct object is left in place.
-In a rough translation, one would say for example "I animal-bought this pig", where "animal" is the generic incorporated noun.
-Note that this "classifier" is not an actual classifier (i.e. a class agreement morpheme) but a common noun.
+In Oneida (an Iroquoian language spoken in Southern Ontario and Wisconsin), one finds classifier noun incorporation, in which a generic noun acting as a direct object can be incorporated into a verb, but a more specific direct object is left in place.
+In a rough translation, one would say, for example, "I animal-bought this pig", where "animal" is the generic incorporated noun.
+Note that this "classifier" is not an actual classifier (i.e., a class-agreement morpheme) but a common noun.